Wild camping in Scotland is undoubtedly one of the best ways to get away from the crowds and properly explore Scotland’s stunning scenery.

 So, you’ve decided to take a trip to Scotland and pay a visit to some of the country’s most scenic hiking trails and national parks, where you intend to search for beauty, freedom, wildlife, and crispy, clean air while doing some wild camping along the way.

 If that’s the case, make sure to take a look at the following tips – these should you make your time in Scotland’s wilderness a bit easier to handle:

 - Before you go into the wild, make sure to check the news and see how the weather is going to be like.
-British weather is very unpredictable, and you should not set out on your journey if there are thunderstorms and heavy downpours predicted.
+Scottish weather is very unpredictable.
+If you are hiking you should not set out on your journey if there are thunderstorms and heavy downpours predicted.

 - Scotland is quite infamous for midges – it’s like these flying insects live only to search for campers so that they can bite them and ruin their camping holidays.
-Inform yourself on well-known midge hot spots and make sure to bring a head net and a midge repellent.
+Inform yourself about well-known midge hot spots, and make sure to bring a head net and a midge repellent.

 - Avoid pitching your tent too close to water.
-Always keep in mind that rain, which is almost always there no matter the season, can easily turn a minuscule stream into a raging torrent.
+Remember that rain, which is almost always there no matter the season, can easily turn a minuscule stream into a raging torrent.

 - While it’s true that the tent’s job is to protect you from the cold of the night, you should still aim to pitch in an area that’s sheltered from the winds, if possible.
-Also, think about where you’ll be going when nature calls while searching for that perfect camping spot.
+Also, consider where you’ll go when nature calls while searching for that perfect camping spot.